project-bitmark/bitmark/README.md

 All Bitmark software releases are published through the github release process, you can download the [latest release](https://github.com/project-bitmark/bitmark/releases) from the releases tab above.

 ## Hard Fork #2 - (v0.9.8.0)
-## CEM Increased Effectiveness & Authority - Equitable AuxPoW Blocks Subsidies -
+## CEM Increased Effectiveness & Authority - Equitable AuxPoW Block Subsidies

 There are two major changes in Bitmark v0.9.8